elmah/Bootstrapper/README.md

 not already installed) and register it with your web application without any need for configuration whatsoever.

-To view error log pages, you simply naviagte to any URL within your web application that contains the word `elmah`, `errors` or `errorlog`.
+To view error log pages, simply naviagte to any URL within your web application that contains the word `elmah`, `errors` or `errorlog`.
 So if your web application is installed at `http://www.example.com/` then any of the following URLs can be used to reach the ELMAH web interface: